Avoiding Freshers Facebook scams

 - We only promote and advertise official events that have been tested to ensure they are safe, student only and the best experience in the city.

 - We have three main nightlife partners in the city - Eskimo11.com who run our official events in venues across the city, Mr Miyagi's who are our official bar partner on Guildhall Walk, and the Astoria who are our official Nightclub Partner also on Guildhall Walk

 - A clear tell for these fake groups is often shimmering graphics, fake admin accounts featuring stolen photos, and lots of exciting words but often they have no venue listed, start time or ticket information

-- Often these groups start as something enticing to build a fan base and then change their name - last year the biggest con was a fake 'Puppy Petting' page which launched at every University in the UK and turned out to be a data harvesting exercise
+- Often these groups start as something enticing to build a fan base and then change their name

 - Never ever give out your personal data unless you are purchasing a ticket via a legitimate ticketing platform